hernandanielzamora/OOP-School-Library/README.md

 - IRBM
 - Ruby

+### Install <a name="install"></a>

+This project just needs a Ruby interpreter.
+However, it uses RuboCop as a tester and as linter.
+You can install it with the following command:
+<code> bundle install </code>

-### Usage
+### Usage <a name="usage"></a>

-To make use of the project, you must create or have a vet_clinic database with a table.
+To make use of the project, you must be able to run Ruby code in your computer.
+One way of doing this is by Installing WSL (if you are on Windows) and using the IRB terminal to run the code.

+### Test <a name="test"></a>

+To run the tests, you need to execute the following command: rubocop

 <p align="right">(<a href="#readme-top">back to top</a>)</p>